MASKS & CHARACTERS

 meltozoid

-This was a collaboration between Rob Benevides and myself using the build-up silicone mask method.
+This was a collaboration between Rob Benevides and myself in 2017 using the build-up silicone mask method.

 “Meltozoid” was the titular monster of my college thesis film, but he’s grown into a much more beloved character in my roster of monsters.
 The original concept was visually inspired by Rick Baker’s fantastic work on The Incredible Melting Man.